Deep-MI/FastSurfer/README.md

 * --fs_license: Path to FreeSurfer license key file.
 Register (for free) at https://surfer.nmr.mgh.harvard.edu/registration.html to obtain it if you do not have FreeSurfer installed so far.
 * --sd: Output directory \$SUBJECTS_DIR (equivalent to FreeSurfer setup --> $SUBJECTS_DIR/sid/mri; $SUBJECTS_DIR/sid/surf ... will be created).
 * --sid: Subject ID for directory inside \$SUBJECTS_DIR to be created ($SUBJECTS_DIR/sid/...)
-* --t1: T1 full head input (not bias corrected).
+* --t1: T1 full head input (not bias corrected, global path).
 The network was trained with conformed images (UCHAR, 256x256x256, 1 mm voxels and standard slice orientation).
 These specifications are checked in the eval.py script and the image is automatically conformed if it does not comply.
-* --seg: Name and location of segmentation (where and under which name to store it)
+* --seg: Global path with filename of segmentation (where and under which name to store it)

 ### Network specific arguments (optional)
 * --weights_sag: Pretrained weights of sagittal network.
 Default: ../checkpoints/Sagittal_Weights_FastSurferCNN/ckpts/Epoch_30_training_state.pkl